You ever find yourself trying to explain something technical to someone, and feeling as if you’re speaking another language?

 Anyone who manages a database knows that the job has it’s less-than-glamorous moments.
 Not that anyone would call this work glamorous…which is precisely why I love it.

-If you’re thinking HECK NOPE, then this one’s for you.
+If you’re thinking NOPE, then this one’s for you.
 Let’s get into it.

-Whenever we talk about doing mission-driven, passion-fueled work, we never talk about documenting it.
+When we talk about doing mission-driven work, we hardlyever talk about documenting it.
 That’s cause when you’re already so busy, this can be a drag!
-To some, documentation is the grunt work of event-planning with all the thrill of watching paint dry.
+Documentation is the grunt work of event-planning with all the thrill of watching paint dry.

-Writing this post, I was skeptical that this could even make for an interesting topic.
+Writing this post, I was skeptical this would even make for an interesting topic.